arthurwhennig/Asterix/docs/frontend_docs/simulation_env_doc.md

 The "Brief Overview" section is permanently visible at the top of the expanded sidebar and provides the most critical details at a glance.
 This non-collapsible area contains key data points from the impact, including:

-- **Impactor Profile**: e.g., "A 500-meter wide rock and iron asteroid".
+- **Impactor Profile**: i.e. key data about the size and composition of the asteroid.
-- **Energy Release**: e.g., "Equal to 60,000 megatons of TNT".
+- **Energy Release**: i.e. the amount of energy released in joules and megatones of TNT.
-- **Crater Size**: e.g., "A 10-kilometer wide crater".
-- **Location**: e.g., "Off the coast of Florida".
+- **Crater Size**: i.e. the size of the crater caused by the impact.
+- **Location**: i.e. it's location in relation to well-known ladmarks such as cities, etc.

 ### Expandable Sections: Detailed Analysis

 Below the Brief Overview, the sidebar features several sections for in-depth analysis.
 These sections behave as an accordion: expanding one collapses the others, keeping focus on a single topic.
 Expanding a section pushes lower sections downward.
-If the content of the sidebar ends up taking more space than the sidebar height, the sidebar becomes scroll-able i.e. you can scroll through the sidebar without scrolling or moving things in the rest of the website.
+If the content of the sidebar ends up taking more space than the sidebar height, the sidebar becomes scrollable (i.e., you can scroll through the sidebar without scrolling or moving things in the rest of the website).

+**Interactive Key Terms**: Throughout the "Consequence Report," key scientific and technical terms will be displayed in italics.
+When a user hovers over one of these italicized terms for at least one second, a small, informative tooltip box will appear.
+This box will be positioned on the left side of the right sidebar, maintaining the same vertical alignment as the hovered term.
+It will provide a concise explanation, definition, or additional details about the term.

 - **Seismic Analysis**
     - **Earthquake Magnitude**: Strength of the impact-induced quake (Richter scale).